lusingander/stu/CONTRIBUTING.md

 - Creating a pull request does not necessarily require an issue.
 But if the problem is complex, creating an issue beforehand might make the process smoother.
 - Do not include fixes that are not directly related to the pull request topic.

+## Development

+- The `Makefile` and `tool` directories (go projects) are not relevant for development, so you don't need to worry about them.
+  - These are tools for creating screenshots, etc.
+  - It's ok if you can run `cargo build` and `cargo test` as a normal Rust project.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 By contributing, contributors agree to abide by the terms of the applicable license.